In this article, we answer these important questions about reducing the risk of developing dementia:

 Can staying physically active help too?

-- It may be that this mental activity builds a ‘cognitive reserve’ which helps protect the way our brain functions as we get older.
+- It may be that mental activity builds a ‘cognitive reserve’ which helps protect the way our brains function as we get older.

-- Keeping physically active and socially active also seem to be associated with a reduced risk of dementia.
+- Keeping physically and socially active, and getting involved in leisure and educational activities, also seem to be associated with a reduced risk of dementia.

-Delia Morick October 2013, Reviewed and updated by Charlotte Christopherson February 2017, Next review date January 2020
+Reviewed and updated by Barbara Baker February 2022.
+Next review date January 2026.

 Other relevant articles on the Age Watch website:

 - Mind: What happens to our brains as we get older?